 Leading the HUSSC application process was our Nutrition Services Nutritionist, Lisa Vorce, RD, SNS.
 Lisa partnered with our Principals and Nutrition Services staff in making the necessary changes to their school environment by providing students with additional nutrition education and encouraging opportunities for physical activity.

-Please click on the list below for a list of our HUSSC award winners!
+Please click here for a list of our HUSSC award winners!

 Approved Fundraising Vendors 2014/2015 - Don't forget to submit your request!